DinerIsmail/xrcambridge.org.legacy/_posts/2020-07-10-university-divestment.md

-On 7th August 2020, the non-divested colleges were:
+On 9th August 2020, the non-divested colleges were:

 * Christ's
 * Churchill
 * Clare
 * Corpus Christi
 * Darwin
-* Fitzwilliam
 * Girton
 * Gonville and Caius
 * Homerton